Arguably the most dramatic and emotional event in recent Jewish history is the Six Day War.

 The next escalation occurred when Nasser ordered the United Nations peace-keeping troops off of Egyptian territory.
 He said that they were only there at the suffrage of the Egyptian government that had invited them there in 1957.
 Now, a decade later, he told them to leave.

 Incredibly, the General Secretary of the United Nations agreed!
-He flew to Egypt to speak to Nasser, but instead of defusing the situation he gave the order for his peace-keeping to evacuate.
+He flew to Egypt to speak to Nasser, but instead of defusing the situation he gave the order for his peace-keeping troops to evacuate.
 Now, nothing stood between Israel and the large Egyptian army in the Sinai moving toward its border.

 Nasser did not want to face Israel alone.
 He was afraid deep in his heart that Israel would be able to mobilize an army sufficient enough to defend itself against his forces.
 He, therefore, had a conference with the Syrians in Damascus, who agreed to shell the Israeli positions in the Galilee from the strategic Golan Heights, which they controlled.